Last updated: November 22, 2013

-Maryland distracted driving update: A get-tough bill that upgrades enforcement of the state’s existing handheld cell phone law to primary status has cleared the House and Senate.
-The measure also would make significant increases in fines for distracted driving violations.
+Maryland distracted driving update: A get-tough law that upgraded enforcement of the state’s existing handheld cell phone law to primary status is now in effect.
+Distracted drivers also are subject to significant increases in fines for distracted driving violations.

-First offenses will bring a $75 fine.
+First offenses now bring a $75 fine.
 A second offense could bring a ticket of up to $125, and a third to $175.
-The current fine for violations range from $40 to $100.
-The plan to assign points was removed by amendments.
+(The old fine for violations range from $40 to $100.)
+A plan to assign points was derailed in the Legislature, which approved the other changes last session.

 - Text messaging prohibited for all drivers.